Get a demo

 Most likely to say a good funeral is marked by the level of laughter.

 Future Funerals are the smallest of the newly identified segments and skew younger (35-44).
-But unlike Resolute Rookies, this group has an openness to funerals, including religious elements and other traditions.
+But unlike Resolute Rookies (our other younger segment), this group has an openness to funerals, including religious elements and other traditions.
 This segment also thinks funerals are for the living, so they’re more open to serving alcohol and having laughter present at a gathering.

-Future Funerals are comfortable researching and planning a funeral online.
-This group is social and technologically savvy, and they bring that mindset to funerals.
-And even though they’re the younger segment, they see the need for mortuaries and funeral homes and know the roles they play to help the living grieve and move on.
+Future Funerals are social and technologically savvy, and they bring that mindset to funerals.
+And even though they're younger, they see the need for mortuaries and funeral homes and know the roles they play to help the living grieve and move on.
+They are comfortable researching and planning a funeral online.

 We're here to help you connect with these families.